 Thankfully, it happens less and less these days… perhaps because I’m getting older and I am no longer as desirable as the younger version of me was.
 Perhaps because I no longer frequent pubs and taverns without the protection of a group of trusted friends.
 Perhaps, because like many older women, I have carefully cultivated a general ‘fuck off’ vibe, that I arm myself with whenever I leave the house.

 I am not in any way tormented or traumatised by my experiences.
 Have my behaviours evolved to ensure my personal safety and to avoid situations like this?
 God, yes.
 I don’t go out by myself at night, I am careful about my alcohol consumption (even among friends), I dress fairly modestly most of the time – primarily because I prefer people to talk to my face and not my tits, but also because I don’t want to offer encouragement.
 Mostly I don’t think about these things because is just the background noise of my life – this constantly and habitually minimising risk.
 I don’t dwell on these experiences or in anyway, nor do I feel myself to be any sort of victim.
 I’ve never sought justice or expected sympathy over any of this.
 These are just things that happened to me.
 Sometimes I think the fact that I am not traumatised from these incidents is an indicator of how normalised sexual harassment and sexual assault is in our lives and in our thinking.
 Other times my thought patterns are more: ‘Yeah, that happened.
 I can’t change it.
 I wasn’t seriously hurt.
 I’m still here.
-Could have been worse.
-Who cares?’
+It could have been worse…’

 And now, whenever that simply horrid, overblown buffoon of a billionaire, wannabe President, opens his mouth – all I hear and see are these men from my past.
 These men who took liberties with my person because I am female.
 Fuck them and fuck him.
 If this self professed pig of a man wins the White House and sets a shining example for people all over the world – how do we even begin to try and fix this if it?
 I can’t believe he is even being considered as remotely suitable.